Beginner’s Guide to Buying at Property Auctions

 Step 2: Research Properties Thoroughly

-Whenever possible, arrange property viewings where possible.
-Some buyers also choose to inspect the property themselves or hire a surveyor to assess the condition and identify any costly repairs.
+Property viewings, when available, provide valuable insight into the condition of a property before purchase.
+Some buyers choose to inspect the property themselves or hire a surveyor to assess the condition and identify any costly repairs.
 This will help in estimating renovation costs and avoiding surprises after purchase.

 It is also important to examine the legal pack provided by the auction house.
 This includes title deeds, searches and any special conditions of sale.
-Having a solicitor review these documents to ensure there are no hidden legal issues or restrictive agreements that could affect your ownership.
+Review by a solicitor helps ensure that no hidden legal issues or restrictive agreements compromise ownership.

 Step 3: Get Your Finances in Order